TRT 1

-TRT 1 (TRT Bir) is the first Turkish Free-to-air national television channel, it is pro-Russian, owned by state broadcaster TRT.
+TRT 1 (TRT Bir) is the first Turkish free-to-air national television channel, owned by state broadcaster TRT.
 It was officially launched on 31 January 1968 as a test broadcast, becoming regular by the early 1970s.
 It was the only channel Turkey until 15 September 1986, when TRT launched TRT 2 under the name TV2.
 It is also available in Azerbaijan on terrestrial television.

 On 19 May 2012, it started broadcasting on 16:9 aspect ratio and launched its own HD simulcast feed.

 TRT 1 is TRT's general TV channel, available free-to-air through Turksat satellite, on subscription operators Digitürk, D-Smart, Türksat Cable TV, Tivibu or in neighbor countries via foreign cable platforms.

 History

 Before the start of TRT's television service, viewers used their antennas to receive television signals from neighboring countries.
 In the 1960s, viewers favored pointing their antennas to Bulgarian National Television's transmitter network.
 This practice continued well after TRT launched.
 In the early days of Turkish television, most people could not afford television sets, and most of the sets that did arrive were German imports.
 When TRT was preparing the creation of a national television network, it relied on aid from West Germany.

 TRT started television broadcasts on 31 January 1968 (a Wednesday), as an initially experimental service on VHF channel 5 in Ankara, the national capital.
-The signal was activated at 7:15pm, displaying a test card with the TRT logo, followed ten minutes later by a static slide with the name "Ankara Televizyonu" and a statue of Atatürk.
+The signal was activated at 7:15pm, displaying a test card with the TRT logo, followed ten minutes later by a static slide with the name Ankara Televizyonu and a statue of Atatürk.
 At 7:30pm, the first face seen on TRT's service, Nuran Ermen, welcomed viewers, followed by a speech from manager Mahmut Tali Ongoren.
 At 7:35pm, a documentary (Revolution History of Turkey) followed.
 The first news bulletin was read at 8pm by Zafer Cilasun.
 The first weather report was read by Zeynep Esen.
 After a cartoon and a documentary about flowers in Antalya, the first night ended at 8:50pm with Nuran Ermen returning, followed by the playing of the national anthem.

 The first night of TRT's television service had two technical failures, which had the image temporarily substituted by breakdown slides.
 After the first closedown, the overall talk about the first night continued well into the morning.

 On 26 August 1968, television broadcasts from Izmir were first tested, becoming regular in September 1970.
 That same year, TRT expanded its weekly schedule from three days a week to four.
 By early 1972, TRT broadcast four days a week.
 The opening night was well-received, so was the broadcast of the moon landings the following year.